ZhenshengLee/performance_test/README.md

 #### Usage

-To generate a PDF from the logfile, invoke the `perfplot` binary installed in the previous step:
+To generate a PDF from the log file, invoke the `perfplot` binary installed in the previous step:

 `perfplot <filename1> <filename2> ...`